 What is Predator Proofing?

 The use of netting, fencing, and deterrents will help prevent threats to the chickens.
+If you’re still in the market for a coop, a walk-in coop is a good in-between for accessibility and predator security.

 You can also use these products to keep a dog or wild birds away from chickens.

-The system or product you use will depend on the types of predators that move into the yard, including the flock size.
+The system or product you use will depend on the types of predators that move into the yard, including the entire flock size.

 You can easily make a run or a coop out of mesh and wire fencing, or consider electric fences for large and persistent predators such as bears.